 Can you explain a little about your upcoming studies on Iranian Art and architecture?

-How was the Islamic art influenced by the Pre-Islamic art?
+How was Islamic art influenced by Pre-Islamic art?

 The use of brick certainly continued from pre-Islamic times to the Islamic period in Iran.
-So did an interest in using figures and pictures of people in art and it’s something specific to Iran, not found in other art of the Islamic world.
-For instance in Saudi Arabia or in northern Africa they were not as interested in illustrated manuscripts, but in Iran you have wonderful copies of Shahnama and all other sorts of poetic books.
-We also have ceramics covered with decoration, with pictures of people, animals and things and they are wonderful.
+So did interest in using figures and pictures of people in art and it’s something specific to Iran, not found in other art of the Islamic world.
+For instance, in Saudi Arabia or in northern Africa they were not as interested in illustrated manuscripts, but in Iran, you have wonderful copies of Shahnama and all other sorts of poetic books.
+We also have ceramics covered with decoration, with pictures of people, animals, and things and they are wonderful.

 I think more people need to know about Iranian art, which they don’t.
-It’s very sad because it’s a very interesting and a high quality tradition.
+It’s very sad because it’s a very interesting and high-quality tradition.
 It is very interesting because it is between China and Europe.
 So it has elements from both and sometimes its elements are exported in both directions.
 It’s exciting to study because it’s so interesting.